-When first checking in, each player will be prompted to set his attack number using "myattack" command.
-This number is used by the bot to properly perform target assignments.
+When first checking in, each player will be prompted to set his stats using "myattack" command.
+This data is used by the bot to properly perform target assignments.
 This needs to be done only once, the bot will remember it.
-Later, this command can be used at any time in any bot mode to update stats, as they change.
-If a player has multiple accounts in the game, attack numbers for each active account should be specified, e.g "myattack 5.5M 650k 123k".
-Each account will be reported as a separate line in the list returned by "whoishere" command.

 While a roll call is in progress, the following commands are recognized by the bot:

 status: displays the number of players that have answered the roll call, their roles, and the team attack stats

 here [can scout|can hit wall|can PA]: checks in a player.
 Players can toggle their roles any time after the initial check in by using the "no" modifier: e.g. "here no scout" removes the player from the scout list

 away : removes a previously checked in player from the active player list.
 Type "here" to check in again: player roles selected earlier will be remembered, and attendance counter won't be incremented again.

 whoishere: displays the list of all active game accounts followed by their attack stats

 cancel: terminates roll call and switches the bot to Idle mode